 Here’s a simple example to understand why: imagine your friend wants to lose weight quickly for the summer.
 To do so, she begins her own regimen, which is nothing more than skipping dinner, eating very little for breakfast, and in the middle of the day snacking on everything she sees, so doesn’t eat anything when she gets home.

 That is to say, what our friend has achieved is not healthy.
 We cannot stop eating for a day nor limit ourselves to two meals a day.
 Our body processes this as a threat and as a consequence, our brain reacts by storing fat in case of future periods of fasting.

 2. The dangers of low-calorie diets

 Especially dangerous are those diets that want you to consume less than 1,200 calories per day, or those which recommend consuming almost exclusively carbohydrates or only protein.

 Take note as to why this happens:

-When the supposed “miracle diet” ends, you have lost weight due to the consumption of glycogen stored in the liver, by having gone to the muscles and ligaments in search of energy, and by having lost water and minerals essential to the body.
+When the supposed “miracle diet” ends, you have lost weight due to the consumption of glycogen stored in the liver.
+This is done by having gone to the muscles and ligaments in search of energy and by having lost water and minerals essential to the body.

 3. The need to incorporate healthy habits in our diet

 If a certain diet has helped you feel better, why stop it?
 Many times we tend to gain weight because we maintain some dietary habits that are not only wrong but also unhealthy.